hackforla/peopledepot/docs/contributing/tools/scripts/index.md

 1. **migrate.sh** - run database migrations inside container

     1. Add `<app> <migration_number>` to migrate to that database state.
 Ex: `migrate.sh core 0010`

+1. [**pin-actions-to-shas.sh**](pin-actions-to-shas.md) - update all references to actions in the repository to their corresponding SHAs

 1. **precommit-check.sh** - sanity checks before committing code